redgis/visualStudioCodeEwam/README.md

 - [ ] Parsing errors iteration 2 : code analyzer feedback
 - [ ] Review "Code Actions" feature : could be implemented using code analyzer
 - [ ] Add watch on bundleIndex.json in order to detect bundle changes

+#Demos

+## First Demo to developers

+- start with demo script (see below)
+- Add people in Skype conversation
+- Feedback : review draft emails : provide links to IMUTs for and and evolutions
+- Suggest LiceCAP (show how it works comment ça marche)

 ## Demo script